 Wolf Hunting in Russia

-Hunting this intelligent, wary and highly adaptable animal is very difficult.
-Many trophies are taken by chance encounter.
-Organized wolf hunts frequently rely on baiting and calling.
-In the areas, where wolves numbers become unmanageable, helicopters or snowmobiles can be used to cull them.
-However, the most exciting wolf hunting is done in the European part of Russia in an old tradition, which is not well-known in other countries.
-When the pack is located, it is encircled with a 3-5 km.
-(2-3 mi.) long tether, having small swatches of fabric (the flags) stitched to it every few feet.
-The fabric is usually of red color to be easier spotted over the background of snow by the guides Since it retains a human scent for several days, wolves tend to stay within the encircled area.
-When the hunters arrive, the pack of wolves is already flagged.
+On a flagged wolf hunt, when a pack is located, it is encircled with a 3-5 km (2-3 mi.) long tether that has small swatches of fabric (the flags) stitched to it every few feet.
+The fabric is usually red in color so it can be spotted more easily by guides against the background of snow.
+This tether retains human scent for several days, prohibiting wolves to come close to it keeping them within the encircled area.
+When wolf hunters arrive, the pack of wolves is already flagged.
 Therefore, the hunt must begin immediately.
-Preparation takes a great deal of footwork, but the success rate is very high.
+Preparation takes a great deal of footwork, but the success rate is very high and the experience of hunting in this manner is second to none.
 Four to five hunting days are usually sufficient.